 Do you remember everyone loading into the car to go to the store when you wanted to get a look at the latest toys or electronics?
-It doesn’t seem that long ago, does it?
+Or heading to the mall with your friends to shop for outfits and accessories?

-The latest data from Forrester states that 71% of consumers in the US will use a search engine to discover new products, brands, and services.
+Forrester states that 71% of consumers in the US use a search engine to discover new products, brands, and services.
 If you are not ranking in search, you are missing out.

 Better e-commerce SEO ensures that your products get discovered online, help consumers make the best buying decisions, and give them something worthwhile to share with their friends and followers.